Suceava County: Historical population in the 20th and 21st centuries

+In the recent past, during the early 20th century, Suceava County used to be more ethnically heterogenous or mixed (due to the ethnic legacy and heritage of the former Austro-Hungarian times when most of the territory of the county was part of the Duchy of Bukovina), with sizeable minority populations of Germans (more specifically Bukovina Germans, including Zipsers), Jews, Ukrainians, Poles, or Hungarians (more specifically Székelys of Bukovina).
+These minority communities gradually dwindled throughout much of the 20th century.

+With regard to the Jewish population, according to Encyclopaedia Judaica, in reference to the old (pre-1950), smaller Suceava County: "The local Jews were persecuted by the Nazi German and Romanian authorities between 1940 and 1941.
+When deported to Transnistria in 1941, they numbered 3,253.
+Only 27 remained in the town."
+The total number of Jews deported to Transnistria from Suceava County in October 1941 was 5,942.
+A Romanian official document from 1946 suggests that most Jews in Suceava County survived the Holocaust.
+The broader context is that 70% or more than 70% of the southern Bukovinian Jews deported to Transnistria survived the ordeal.

+In addition, small German minority groups/communities existed (and still exist) on the territory of Suceava County which forms part of Western Moldavia as well, more specifically Regat Germans (Regatsdeutsche) inhabiting the small town of Fălticeni (Folitscheni) for example.

+Nowadays, during the early 21st century, the county is inhabited mostly by Romanians with very few minority ethnic groups, therefore making it very ethnically homogenous.
+Additionally, the primary language of the majority of the population is Romanian and the main religion is Eastern Orthodoxy represented by the Romanian Orthodox Church.

 Geography

-Two thirds of the county lies within the southern part of the historical region of Bukovina, while the rest of it incorporates territories from Western Moldavia proper.
+Two-thirds of the county lies within the southern part of the historical region of Bukovina, while the rest of it incorporates territories from Western Moldavia proper.

 In terms of total area, it covers a surface of 8553 km², making it thus the second in Romania in this particular regard, just after Timiș County in Banat.

 The western side of the county consists of mountains from the Eastern Carpathians group: the Rodna Mountains, the Rarău Mountains, the Giumalău Mountains, and the Ridges of Bukovina, the latter with lower heights.

 The county's elevation decreases towards the east, with the lowest height in the Siret River valley.
 The rivers crossing the county are the Siret River with its tributaries: the Moldova, Suceava, and Bistrița rivers.

 Neighbours

 The county of Suceava is bordered by the following other territorial units: